 The OHSU-PSU School of Public Health (SPH) is aligned with the American Public Health Association in declaring racism a public health crisis, and our School is committed to becoming an antiracist SPH.
 We are working to center social justice in our internal and external work as a school and are committed to addressing structural and institutional racism, and to holding ourselves accountable to this work.

 The Winthrop Research Group is based out of the OHSU-PSU School of Public Health under the direction of Kevin Winthrop, MD, MPH.
 The group specializes in evaluations of infectious disease, in individual patients and the population as a whole.
-The groups experts are national leaders in two rare diseases that predominantly affect the lungs nontuberculous mycobacterial, or NTM disease, and bronchiectasis.
+The groups experts are national leaders in two rare diseases that predominantly affect the lungs nontuberculous mycobacterial (NTM disease), and bronchiectasis.

-Enrolled in or on vacation from or is otherwise registered in a relevant PhD program (minimum 4.5 credit hours)
+Enrolled in or on vacation from or is otherwise registered in a relevant Undergraduate Program (minimum 6 credit hours)

 One (1) year research experience using qualitative methods

-Working conditions: Must be able to work remotely.
+Working conditions: Must be able to work both on-site and remotely.